 will give you years of pleasure.

-kitten grows.
-However, a kitten can catch its lower
+However, a kitten can catch its lower jaw in a

-jaw in a too-loose collar.
-A breakaway collar is the
+too-loose collar.
+A breakaway collar is the best

-best choice, as it will separate if it becomes
+choice, as it will separate if it becomes caught on

-caught on something.
-If you train your kitten to
+something.
+If you train your kitten to use a leash,

-use a leash, use a harness designed for cats – not a
+use a harness designed for cats – not a collar.

-secure, and a cat wearing a harness or a leash
+a cat wearing a harness or a leash should NEVER be

-should NEVER be left unsupervised.
-The cat can slip
+left unsupervised.
+The cat can slip out of the

-by predators.
-Never walk a leashed cat near a
+predators.
+Never walk a leashed cat near a roadway

-roadway or busy sidewalk unless you are sure that
+or busy sidewalk unless you are sure that the cat is

-the cat is very calm.
-The best place for your
+very calm.
+The best place for your leashed cat is

 it in a carrier.
 A cat or kitten roaming around the